Babelscape/LLM-Oasis/README.md

 ![LLM-Oasis Overview](https://github.com/Babelscape/LLM-Oasis/blob/main/llm-oasis.png)

-LLM-Oasis is a large-scale resource for end-to-end factuality evaluation obtained by extracting and falsifying information from Wikipedia.
+**LLM-Oasis** is a large-scale resource for end-to-end factuality evaluation obtained by extracting and falsifying information from Wikipedia.
 Specifically, given a text from Wikipedia, we extract a set of factual and unfactual claims, with the latter obtained by falsifying one of the facts expressed in the original text.
-Starting from these sets, we design two claims2text tasks and generate a factual text, which is a paraphrase of the original one, and its unfactual counterpart, featuring the falsified claim.
+Starting from these sets, we design two claims2text tasks and generate a **factual text**, which is a paraphrase of the original one, and its **unfactual counterpart**, featuring the falsified claim.
 This resulted in 81k ⟨factual, unfactual⟩ pairs that are suitable for training and evaluating fact-checking systems

 ## Datasets